 A chill hour is an hour during which a plant is exposed to temperatures between 32 and 45 degrees Fahrenheit (0 and 7 degrees Celsius).
 According to the Penn State University Extension, most raspberry plants need between 800 and 1000 chill hours to enter dormancy.

 If a raspberry plant does not get enough chill hours before a fall frost, cold will damage the plant.
-If a plant gets too many chill hours early in the season followed by unseasonably warm weather, it can be fooled into breaking dormancy too early.
+If a plant gets too many chill hours early in the winter followed by unseasonably warm weather, it can be fooled into breaking dormancy too early.

 “Winter injury usually occurs during mid-winter when several warm days are followed by a cold snap.”https://extension.psu.edu/small-fruit-cold-hardiness-winter-injury-in-brambles